 Subscription boxes gain value from selling a bundle of products at a discounted price.
-Over time, it can be difficult to maintain the level of value you began with while diversifying the products you include from month to month.
-Product sourcing will be extremely important to ensure you stay profitable.
+Over time, it can be challenging to maintain the level of value you began with while diversifying the products you include from month to month.
+Product sourcing will be vital to ensure you stay profitable.

 Selling subscription boxes is very competitive.
 Many niches, such as beauty and food, are already overly saturated markets.
 Creating a box in a saturated market will result in high competition for your product.
 Combat this by entering into a less saturated niche and producing a creative product offering.

 Types of Subscription Boxes